 Cocktails and other drinks

 A wine and champagne bar that also serves tapas and some small food products like jams.

 An Irish pub with a large selection of cocktails, beer, whiskeys, and coffees.
 This is where you'll find the young and the hip.

 Address: Rue de la Coupe 7

-Mons also has its own shopping center, located right outside of the city center.
-It’s called “Les Grands Près” and you can get there by car (parking is free) or make use of the free bus service (circuit D, blue line) provided by TEC from the train station of Mons.
+There's also a Mons shopping center, located right outside of the city center.
+It's called “Les Grands Près” and you can get there by car (parking is free) or make use of the free bus service (circuit D, blue line) provided by TEC from the train station of Mons.

 Twice a week you can go to three different markets in Mons.
 On Friday (8 am – 2 pm) there's the

 - flowers and utensils market at Grand Place

 and on Sunday (8 am – 2 pm) there's the